 Grambling State will open the 2019 season on Saturday, Aug.
 31 at the ULM Warhawks.
 The following week on Sept.
 7, Grambling travels to take on the Louisiana Tech Bulldogs.

-After their first of three off weeks, Grambling State travels to Montgomery to take on the Alabama State Hornets on Sept.
-21. Grambling then heads to Dallas to play the Prairie View A&M Panthers in the State Fair Classic at the Cotton Bowl on Sept.
+Grambling State travels to Montgomery to take on the Alabama State Hornets on Sept.
+21. The Tigers then head to Dallas to play the Prairie View A&M Panthers in the State Fair Classic at the Cotton Bowl on Sept.
 28.

 After their second off week, Grambling hits the road to face the Arkansas-Pine Bluff Golden Lions on Oct.
 26. Grambling then returns home to host back-to-back contests against the Texas Southern Tigers on Nov.
 2 (Homecoming) and the Alcorn State Braves on Nov.
 9 (Senior Day).